Solar-Tweaks/SocialPreviewMaker/README.md

 Generated images are meant to be used as social preview images which means they perfectly fit inside the template.

-⚠️ This image generator uses the [Roboto font](https://fonts.google.com/specimen/Roboto) so make sure you have it to get the best result!
+⚠️ This image generator uses the [Inter font](https://fonts.google.com/specimen/Inter) & the Ponton font (Ponton Black italic Caps) so make sure you have them to get the best result!

 # Example